wisdomfusion/latex-templates/README.md

 **Features**

 - Specified for programming or technical articles or tutorials.
 - Using `Minion Pro`, `Myriad Pro` and `Courier Std` as English font families, and using FZ series for Chinese.

-- Customizing the styles of abstract, section/subsection, hdr, etc.
+- Customizing the styles of abstract, section/subsection/subsubsection, table, hdr, etc.
 - Defining styles for languages not predefined in `listings`: JavaScript/ES6, TypeScript, golang.
+- Defining boxes for shell commands and output result, such as `shellbox` and `invertedshellbox`.

 ## Templates for Presentations (Beamer)